dcunited001/dcunited001.github.io/_drafts/great-people.md

 myself pondering what it would be like to remain a step ahead of your competition at that time.
 If you owned a furniture store, you would spend an exorbitant amount of time checking prices and quality of products from wholesalers and manufacturers.
+You would build a network of local manufacturers and spend time cultivating those relationships.

 How much of your time would you spend doing that?
 How would you stay ahead of your competitors?
 What systems & processes would you enact